 - A student-centered, non-competitive program with opportunities for majors and non-majors alike to audition for all performing companies

-- Three beautiful studios with full video, sound, and technology support systems
+- Two performance venues and three beautiful studios with full video, sound, and technology support systems

 - Live music for ballet, modern, and improvisation classes